 After a grand final win over Bendigo in the WNBL at Townsville’s RSL Stadium on 9 March 2015, the professional women’s basketball team Townsville Fire were given keys to the city.

-The North Queensland Cowboys won their first NRL Grand Final against the Brisbane Broncos at ANZ Stadium in Sydney on 4 October, 2015 then followed up this historic win when, on the 26th February, 2016 won their first World Club Challenge at the Dacia World Club Series.
+The North Queensland Cowboys won their first NRL Grand Final against the Brisbane Broncos at ANZ Stadium in Sydney on 4 October 2015 then followed up this historic win on 26 February 2016 when they won their first World Club Challenge at the Dacia World Club Series.

 2016 and Townsville celebrates its 150-year anniversary since being declared a municipality by hosting a year-long series of cultural events.